ronyronen/bereshit/README.md

 ![land_traj.png](docs/land_traj.png)

 3. Alg 3 is an improved algorithm utilizing PID controller for Altitude and Angle and als an improved breaks system.
+Nevertheless, this algorithm has an issue on final step (WIP).

 ![land_pid.png](docs/land_pid.png)